philou/philou.github.com/_pages/about-me.md

 comments: false
 author_profile: true
 ---
-Philippe Bourgau, eXtreme Programming Coach and Sustainable Pace Hacktivist
+Philippe Bourgau, XP Coach and Sustainable Pace Hacktivist

 *Let's not waste our lives on loosy work!
 I help software engineers to reach an effective and sustainable pace through continuous refactoring of their code and organizations.*

 I blog about:

-* How to work, think, and coach the eXtreme Programming way
+* How to work, think, and coach the XP way
 * How to deal with Legacy Code
 * How to change organizations for a more sustainable pace, even when we are at the bottom of the hierarchy